haxtheweb/edtechjoker/draft-outline.md

 - [Week 14](https://github.com/elmsln/edtechjoker/tree/master/fall-21/week-14)

 # Week 15
-- runtimeerrorsmadeeasy
+## bruntimeerrorsmadeeasy
 - Cool way of solving the hole punch via css
 ![hole punch top of frame](https://user-images.githubusercontent.com/329735/144101750-cb92c5cd-87ed-4e02-8470-7dd2e9d21f02.png)
 - Though this is bizarre...
 ![code for hover state blur](https://user-images.githubusercontent.com/329735/144101576-3e1a7545-4640-4533-a5ab-16b99b408f67.png)

-- IST-402-Group-1
+## bIST-402-Group-1
 - Good start on the `sq-question` element
 - May want to look at something like the following as far as implementation:
 ```html
 <sorting-question>
   <sq-question>The thing that is a 1</sq-question>